mortbopet/VSRTL/docs/README.md

 # VSRTL Reference
+## Why?
+VSRTL has its roots in the [Ripes](https://github.com/mortbopet/Ripes) application, an application for visualizing how assembly level code is executed on a pipelined processor.
+Within the implementation of Ripes, there existed no link between describing the underlying simulator for the processor circuit and the visualization.
+In turn, this resulted in a large and difficult to maintain implementation where changes in the underlying circuit had to be manually described in an accompanying graphical component.
+For Ripes, it was intended to at some point include multiple processor models, which may gradually introduce more advances features, in line with how pipelined processors are presented in a computer architecture course.
+However given initial simulator implementation, writing multiple simulators and visualizations in this way was out of the question.
+Instead, VSRTL was started.
+Given experiences and takeaways from Ripes, VSRTL intends to provide a method of simulating and visualizing any appropriately described digital circuit.
+The goal of VSRTL is to be as automated as possible, allowing a user to solely focus on the circuit description, removing any need to control any parameters in relation to visualization.

 ## Usage
 This repository provides a default application, [app.cpp](https://github.com/mortbopet/VSRTL/blob/master/app.cpp) which demonstrates the basic capabilities of VSRTL.
 Compiling and executing this app presents the VSRTL user interface, wherein the user may control the circuit, as described below.